Welcome to May 2017 Curious Tea subscriptions! As always we have some new and exciting teas to share with our subscribers this month.

 We suggest brewing parameters of 90°C for 3-4 minutes according to your taste, brewing 4 or more times.

 You can also buy Wu Yi Shan Rou Gui oolong tea in our online shop.

-Nilgiri Parkside Estate Kala Moti is a light and fruity black tea that is grown on Parkside Tea Estate located in the Nilgiris, or Blue Mountains in southern India.
+Nilgiri Kala Moti is a light and fruity black tea that is grown on a fully organic estate located in the Nilgiris, or Blue Mountains in southern India.
 This black tea is processed by hand rolling leaves into pearls, giving the Kala Moti or Black Pearls name to this tea.
 The tea leaves are very carefully processed and are not 100% oxidised, resulting in a lighter and more fruity profile.

 The Blue Mountains form part of the Western Ghats in southern India.
 Many of the peaks are over 2,000m high, with the highest peak (Doddabetta) being 2,637m high.
-Parkside Estate is located at an altitude of around 1,800m and benefits from the topography of the region.
-It is an ideal location for tea growing and perfect for the famous Nilgiri Frost black tea.
-This Kala Moti black tea also fares well in these conditions.
-It is made using a China clonal cultivar CR6017, meaning that the plants used for this tea are descendants of plants brought over from China but that have been hybridised over time in order to meet specific selection criteria.
+The tea estate is located at an altitude of around 1,800m and benefits from the topography of the region.

-You can also buy Nilgiri Parkside Estate Kala Moti black tea in our online shop.
+You can also buy Nilgiri Kala Moti black tea in our online shop.

 We really hope that you enjoy the tea club selection for May and are looking forward to our China 2017 Spring Special selection in June!